nais/doc/docs/security/apigateway/apigateway.md

     spec:
       appName: app1
       auth:
-        name: maskinporten            # specify the name of the authentication provider to use, currently supported: maskinporten, azuread
+        name: azuread
         cache: true
-        debug: true
-        scope:                        # specify the scopes or audience your app requires here, by using the keys audience or scope. can also be omitted
+        audience:                        # specify the scopes or audience your app requires here, by using the keys audience or scope. can also be omitted
-          - "nav:some/other/scope"
+          - "the_value_of_aud"
       rateLimit:                      # optionally specify rate-limiting for your app, see https://www.krakend.io/docs/endpoints/rate-limit/#configuration for details
         maxRate: 10
         clientMaxRate: 0